KatherineMichel/the-global-united-methodist-church-reimagined/user_testing.md

 ### Phone Call
 After reviewing the Recruiter Screener responses automatically collected in a spreadsheet in Google Drive, I chose prospective user testing participants and called each one to confirm participation.

-### Follow Up Email
+### Confirmation Email

-After the phone calls, I sent each confirmed participant a follow up email.
+After the phone calls, I sent each confirmed participant a confirmation email.
 In each email I included:

 * Date
 * Time